SOM-Research/HFCommunity/README.md

 # Contributing

-This project is part of a research line of the [SOM Research Lab](https://som-research.uoc.edu/), but we are open to contributions from the community.
+This project is part of a research line of the [SOM Research Lab](https://som-research.uoc.edu/) and [BESSER project](https://github.com/besser-pearl), but we are open to contributions from the community.
 Any comment is welcome!

 If you are interested in contributing to this project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.